openNDS/openNDS/docs/source/config.rst

 ``list trustedmac '00:00:C0:01:D0:1D'``

-Pre-emptive Clients
+Preemptive Clients
 *******************

-A list of the MAC addresses and access conditions of pre-emptively authenticated client devices.
+A list of the MAC addresses and access conditions of preemptively authenticated client devices.

-Unlike Trusted Clients, Pre-emptive clients have their data usage monitored.
+Unlike Trusted Clients, Preemptive clients have their data usage monitored.
 Quotas and timeouts are applied.

-Pre-emptive clients are logged both locally and in remote fas servers in the same way as normal validated clients.
+Preemptive clients are logged both locally and in remote FAS servers in the same way as normal validated clients.

-Pre-emptive Authentication must be enabled (default).
+Preemptive Authentication must be enabled (default).
 See "allow_preemptive_authentication".

   Default: Not Set